What to Do When My Elderly Parents Need Help Most

 Physical and Cognitive Red Flags You Can't Miss

 Physical deterioration often presents through observable changes in mobility, balance, and daily functioning that families might attribute to normal aging.
-Healthcare professionals identify key warning signs including frequent falls, difficulty walking short distances, unexplained bruises, and struggles with stairs or basic movements4.
+Healthcare professionals identify key warning signs including:

 Emotional and Social Cues of Declining Independence